 The program is open to current J.D. students and consists of four components:

-• Coursework: Complete at least two of three required courses (Administrative Law, Environmental Law and Policy, and/or Oceans Law & Policy) and at least nine credits from courses related to Environmental, Ocean, and/or Maritime Law.
+• Coursework: Complete 18 credits of coursework, including at least three of four required courses (Administrative Law, Environmental Law and Policy, International Law, and/or Oceans Law & Policy) and supplementary courses related to environmental, ocean, and/or maritime law.

 • Paper: Write a paper on a topic related to environmental or oceans law.